Mail delivery by animal: Reindeer

 From around 1899, reindeer were used to deliver mail in Alaska for the U.S. postal service.
 The first route was established by Sheldon Jackson and ran from St. Michael to Kotzebue, with another managed by William Kjellmann going between Unalakleet and Nome.
 Distances of 30–50 miles were covered by the service, with the reindeer carrying up to 300 lb of mail.

 Cats

-In the 1870's, cats were being trained in Belgium to deliver mail to replace homing pigeons.
-The Belgium Society for the Elevation of the Domestic Cat took 37 cats from the city of Liège and dropped off several miles away with a written message in a waterproof bag attached to their bodies.
-The goal was to see if the cats would return to their homes and how long it would take them to arrive.
-The first cat arrived 4 hours and 48 minutes later, while the rest of the 36 cats completed their return within 24 hours of being dropped off.
+In the 1870s, a satirical article by William L. Alden in the New York Times claimed that cats were being trained in Liège, Belgium to deliver mail to replace homing pigeons.
+After the article was widely and uncritically reported in the late 2010s, the Belgian broadcaster RTBF in 2023 published an analysis of the urban legend, which also highlights the real-life role that cats have played in keeping post offices free of rodents which can damage mail.